 Sounds harsh, but it’s true.

 However, if you can provide the best experience then you’ll create brand advocates that are basically your loyal walking billboard.
-Even Adobe’s Annual Digital Trends report revealed customer experience is the single most exciting opportunity for 2020.
+Even Adobe’s Annual Digital Trends report revealed customer experience is the single most exciting opportunity.

-- 87% of organisations agree traditional experiences no longer satisfy customers.
-(Accenture)
+- 87% of organisations agree that traditional experiences no longer satisfy customers (Accenture)

 What this means: Don’t neglect your existing customer-base.
 Sure, keep continuing with your efforts to attract new customers but there’s so much value with your current ones that keeping them delighted should be a main priority for you in 2020.
 A good way to start is look into software which helps on that front.